 Materiality measure Group Parent company Specific materiality We determine specific materiality for one or more particular classes of transactions, account balances or disclosures for which misstatements of lesser amounts than materiality for the financial statements as a whole could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements.
-Specific materiality We determined a lower level of specific materiality for the following areas: areas: • Revenue; Revenue; Directors' remuneration; and Directors' remuneration; and Related party transactions outside of the normal course of business.
-Related party transactions outside of the normal course of business.
+Specific materiality We determined a lower level of specific materiality for the following areas: Revenue; Directors' remuneration; and Related party transactions outside of the normal course of business.
+We determined a lower level of specific materiality for the following areas: Revenue; Directors' remuneration; and Related party transactions outside of the normal course of business.
 Communication of misstatements to the audit committee We determine a threshold for reporting unadjusted differences to the audit committee.
 Threshold for communication £93,000 and misstatements below that threshold that, in our view, warrant reporting on qualitative grounds. £89,000 and misstatements below that threshold that, in our view, warrant reporting on qualitative grounds.